Loan Underwriter, Mortgage Salary

 Workers also receive paychecks lighter than average at Wells Fargo & Co. ($52K), Bank of America Corp.
 (BOFA) ($60K), and Wells Fargo Home Mortgage ($62K).

 Popular Skills for Loan Underwriter, Mortgage

-Survey results suggest that Mortgage Loan Underwriters put a wide range of professional skills to use.
-Most notably, skills in Risk Management / Risk Control, Loan Underwriting, Mortgage Loans, and Financial Analysis are correlated to pay that is above average.
-The majority of those who know Loan Underwriting also know Financial Analysis.
+Mortgage Loan Underwriters generally report applying a varied skill set to their work.
+Most notably, skills in Data Analysis, Risk Management / Risk Control, Loan Underwriting, and Mortgage Loans are correlated to pay that is above average.
+It is often found that people who know Loan Underwriting are also skilled in Financial Analysis.

 Pay by Experience Level for Loan Underwriter, Mortgage

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience and pay tend to be weakly linked for Mortgage Loan Underwriters — those with more experience do not necessarily bring in higher earnings.
 Relatively untried employees who have less than five years' experience make $53K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $62K.
 Mortgage Loan Underwriters who work for 10 to 20 years in their occupation tend to earn about $67K.
 After two decades in the workforce, the average Mortgage Loan Underwriter generally earns more than ever; median pay for this group is estimated at $74K.